History of Grenada: French settlement and conquest

 On 17 March 1649, a French expedition of 203 men from Martinique, led by Jacques Dyel du Parquet who had been the Governor of Martinique on behalf of the Compagnie des Îles de l'Amérique since 1637, landed at St. Georges Harbour and constructed a fortified settlement, which they named Fort Annunciation.
 A treaty was swiftly agreed between du Parquet and the indigenous Chief Kairouane to peacefully partition the island between the two communities.
 Du Parquet returned to Martinique leaving his cousin Jean Le Comte as Governor of Grenada.
 Conflict broke out between the French and the indigenous islanders in November 1649 and fighting lasted for five years until 1654, when the last opposition to the French on Grenada was crushed.

-Rather than surrender, Kairouane and his followers chose to throw themselves off a cliff, a fact celebrated in the poetry of Jan Carew.
+The first major defeat of Grenada's Amerindians occurred in 1650, at a location known as Le Morne des Sauteurs (Leapers' Hill), which overlooks Sauteurs Bay in the north of the island.
+A surprise attack by the French led a group of men to jump off the cliff rather than die by their enemy's sword.
+Archaeological excavations at the Sauteurs Bay site, west of the cliff have revealed a sizeable Amerindian settlement that was occupied continuously from AD 300 until the French conquest.
+The site includes a large burial ground (dated AD 900–1200) and a settlement area containing European trade goods and charcoal dated to the Protohistoric period (AD 1500–1650), corroborating historical accounts of the village attacked by the French.
+Since 2017, significant portions of this site, including human burials, have been destroyed by severe coastal erosion exacerbated by the construction of a breakwater.

 The island continued for some time after to suffer raids by war canoe parties from St. Vincent, whose inhabitants had aided the local Grenadian islanders in their struggle and continued to oppose the French.